Skip to main content

 Mitsubishi Electric Wall-mounted1 years oldHDBTengah, Singapore

-- The owner feared the new unit was faulty and would need a warranty claim or a full replacement.
+A faulty new unit was the read, heading for a warranty claim or a full replacement.

 What we were told